wavefrontHQ/docs/pages/doc/kubernetes_troubleshoot.md

 **Solution:** Forcibly delete the pod that is stuck in the terminating state.

-## Troubleshoot Using the Wavefront Collector Dashboard
+## Troubleshoot by Using the Wavefront Collector Dashboard

 The Wavefront Collector emits [internal metrics](https://github.com/wavefrontHQ/wavefront-collector-for-kubernetes/blob/main/docs/metrics.md#collector-health-metrics) that you can use to troubleshoot issues.